ElinaBoman/the-muscle-factory/README.md

 - Create a function for admin to adjust information about services and employees

 ## Bugs

+No bugs where found during testing.

+There is a alignment issue unfixed, in edit_item, with "UPDATE" and "CANCEL" buttons.
+This is thought to have something to do with the form.as_p and Bootstrap classes.
+The buttons should be aligned.
+Solution: No solution at the moment.

+The errors found with HTML validation checker:
+Theese errors are thought to occure because of the CSS styling to block the labels.
+The code passed trough validation comes from the live link of the webpage.
+From the code snippets used the labels are blocked.
+I think this is what is causing the problems, but since the code actually is there these are not really errors.
+Solution: Remove CSS class display: block; before passing code through validation.

 ## Technologies used
 ### Libraries